dendrondal/Portfolio/content/cli_packaging.rst

 :thumbnail:
 :category: tutorial
 :date: 2020-10-16
-:tags: Linux, Scientific Python, Docker, Poetry, pipx
+:tags: Linux, Scientific Python, Docker, Poetry, pipx, chemistry

 Ask most Python devs the largest shortcoming of the language, and they'll most likely say one of two things: the lack of `mobile presence <https://talkpython.fm/episodes/show/245/python-packaging-landscape-in-2020>`_ or the difficulties with packaging.
 It's easy to be jealous of Go/Rust programmers' ability to package everything into a binary install, or C# devs putting their app into an exe.
 Python may not have this luxury, but that doesn't negate its ability to make clean, intuitive CLIs in a short period of time.